reallygooddata/GTM-Error-Highlighter-Chrome-Extension/README.md

-Sure!
-Here's a simplified README file for GitHub:

 ## GTM Error Highlighter Chrome Extension

 This Chrome extension highlights Google Tag Manager (GTM) tags with error messages on the Google Tag Assistant website.
 It provides a visual indication for tags that encountered exceptions, failed, or are still running.